Col du Pré

 - At 19 km/h: 40'

-Map of the Col du Pré ascent by bike from Beaufort-sur-Doron
+Map of the Col du Pré climb by bike from Beaufort-sur-Doron

 Description of the ascent of the Col du Pré by bike from Beaufort-sur-Doron